glegoux/browsing-history-shell/README.md

 See [test/](https://github.com/glegoux/browsing-history-shell/blob/master/test/).

 *Note*
-* Don't use the aliases `cd` or `bhistory` in an unit test because it's a bash function, that is a compound command (see http://www.gnu.org/software/bash/manual/bash.html#Aliases).
+* To be safe, don't use the aliases `cd` or `bhistory` in an unit test because it's a bash function, that is a compound command (see http://www.gnu.org/software/bash/manual/bash.html#Aliases).

 ## Installation